-U3O8 Corp. is a Toronto-based exploration company focused on exploration and development of resources of uranium, battery commodities and associated metals in South America.
-The Company's principal assets are the Laguna Salada Project in Argentina and the Berlin Project in Colombia on which PEAs have shown lower quartile cash cost of production potential.
+U3O8 Corp. is a Toronto-based exploration company focused on exploration and development of resources of uranium, battery commodities, phosphate for batteries and agriculture, and rare earth elements ("REE") in South America.
+The Company's principal assets are the Laguna Salada Project in Argentina and the Berlin Project in Colombia on which PEAs have shown low production cost potential.
 A third asset is the Kurupung Project in Guyana on which an initial uranium resource has been defined in accordance with NI 43-101, on which a PEA has not been undertaken.
 To date, the Company has not earned any revenues from its exploration for uranium and related minerals.